voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 And now, you can see how well your elected legislators are truly representing their constituents.

-As we grow in numbers, we'll be able to run and elect a new type of legislator, [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/), pledged to vote on *every* bill according their district's liquid democracy.
+As we grow in numbers, we'll be able to run and elect a new type of legislator, [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/), pledged to vote on *every* bill according their districts' liquid democracy.

+So join us.
 [Sign up](https://united.vote/join) today, if you haven't already.